Tennis fashion for serving a style ace this summer

 Though it is safe to say that the past few months have pushed tennis fashion deep into the mainstream, largely down to the release of film director Luca Guadagnino’s tennis romp Challengers, starring Zendaya, Josh O’Connor and Mike Faist as a love triangle on and off the court.
 On-screen, their tennis uniforms – from emblazoned college wear to sleek grand slam attire – looked particularly seductive thanks to the eye of Loewe creative director Jonathan Anderson, who served as costume designer; on the red carpet, Zendaya served up a stream of tennis-themed looks, whether glimmering pleated mini dresses or vertiginous white heels that skewered miniature tennis balls.

-And ahead of its Cruise 2025 show in London on Monday (13 May), Gucci has revealed Australian Open champion Jannik Sinner – and his now-trademark on-court Gucci holdall – as its latest campaign star.
-It comes as the sport prepares for a blockbuster summer: not only does the French Open take place later this month and Wimbledon in July, but the Olympics in Paris, will see the tennis competition held on the famed clay courts of Roland Garros.
+And, ahead of its Cruise 2025 show in London which took place in May, Gucci revealed Australian Open champion and current ATP world number one Jannik Sinner – and his now-trademark on-court Gucci holdall – as its latest campaign star (as of this week, the Italian house also released a dedicated tennis collection).
+It comes as the sport is in the midst of a particularly blockbuster summer: last month, Spanish wunderkind Carlos Alacaraz won his third Grand Slam at the French Open, on Monday (1 July 2024), Wimbledon begins in London, while the Olympics in Paris will see the tennis competition held on the famed clay courts of Roland Garros.

-It makes it prime time for fashion brands to embrace the zeitgeist with tennis-inspired collections of their own.
-Here, from Giorgio Armani’s grass court uniform – made to coincide with the Giorgio Armani Tennis Classic at London’s historic Hurlingham Club in June – to a Challengers-inspired T-shirt from Loewe, we pick the fashion brands serving a tennis ace this summer.
+It makes it a prime time for fashion brands to embrace the zeitgeist with tennis-inspired collections of their own.
+Here, from Giorgio Armani’s grass court uniform – made to coincide with the Giorgio Armani Tennis Classic which takes place at London’s historic Hurlingham Club this week – to a Challengers-inspired T-shirt from Loewe, we pick the fashion brands serving a tennis ace this summer.

 Fashion brands serving up tennis style